eduardopiairo/bookland/measure_what_matters.md

 ## *Author: John Doerr*

-OKRs give a lot of visibility into and organizarion
+OKRs give a lot of visibility into and organization.